 Traditional Non-Stick Coatings

 Teflon is the trademarked coating that makes non-stick cookware non-stick.
 It’s incredibly convenient and was a gamechanger for cooking when it was introduced around 80 years ago.
-The issue is that these coatings (which contain compounds like PFOA or PTFE), are highly toxic and have been linked to cancer, hormone disruption, organ failure, reproductive damage and other health issues (check out the film Dark Waters and documentary The Devil We Know for a deeper dive into the health risks).
+The issue is that these coatings (which contain compounds like PFOA or PTFE), are highly toxic and have been linked to cancer, hormone disruption, organ failure, reproductive damage, and other health issues (check out the film Dark Waters and the documentary The Devil We Know for a deeper dive into the health risks).
 Newer nonstick coatings, like Teflon, technically no longer contain PFOA and PFOS, but you wanna keep an eye out for Teflon cookware that was made before 2013 as it could still contain these dangerous chemicals.
-And while most Teflon coated pans these days are PFOA-free, this often means that they still contain PTFE (PFOA or C8, is used to make PTFE coating, and as we discussed, is considered a carcinogen).
+And while most Teflon coated pans these days are PFOA-free, this often means that they still contain PTFE (PFOA or C8, which is used to make PTFE coating, and as we discussed, is considered a carcinogen).
 On top of that, high heat causes the chemicals to break down, releasing toxic fumes.
 Additionally, PFOAs and PTFEs don’t biodegrade – which means they can accumulate in our bodies increasing the risk of damage.

 Not all ceramic coatings are made equal.
-Skimp on the cheap ceramic coatings and instead look for one that’s certified by third party testing and free of PFAs, PFOA, lead and cadmium.
+Skimp on the cheap ceramic coatings and instead look for one that’s certified by third-party testing and free of PFAs, PFOA, lead, and cadmium.
 I personally have a few Green Pans and love them!
 They’re nonstick, affordable and with some care hold up well.
-Another great option is the Always Pan – the color options are so good!
+Another great option is the Always Pan—the color options are so good!

-Ceramic is great as it’s completely inert – meaning it won’t leach any harmful toxins.
-Ceramic pans are generally free of heavy metals, polymers, coatings and dyes, plus, they’re dishwasher safe!
+Ceramic is great as it’s completely inert—meaning it won’t leach any harmful toxins.
+Ceramic pans are generally free of heavy metals, polymers, coatings, and dyes, plus, they’re dishwasher safe!
 Easier to wash than cast iron, you can just use warm soapy water.
 If you’re interested in trying, Xtrema is a great brand to check out.
 A note: you do have to be more careful with these pans, as they’re more fragile than other types of pots and pans.

 This is the OG nontoxic cookware.
-They take a bit of time to get used to if you’ve never tried them, but work so well once you figure it out and are budget friendly!
-Some tips: heat before adding food, avoid soap when cleaning and season regularly (check out this post for tips for seasoning).
+They take a bit of time to get used to if you’ve never tried them, but work so well once you figure it out and are budget-friendly!
+Some tips: heat before adding food, avoid soap when cleaning, and season regularly (check out this post for tips for seasoning).
 There are many methods for cleaning cast irons, but my go-to is scrubbing with some salt and rinsing with water.
-I then dry thoroughly, drizzle with cooking oil, spread it around and then set on low heat for a bit to ensure the pan is completely dry.
+I then dry thoroughly, drizzle with cooking oil, spread it around, and then set on low heat for a bit to ensure the pan is completely dry.

-The main perk of glass cookware is that there are tons of budget friendly glass options out there, Pyrex being the most common one.
+The main perk of glass cookware is that there are tons of budget-friendly glass options out there, Pyrex being the most common one.
 You can find everything from baking dishes, to round soup dishes to loaf pans.

 Carbon steel is sometimes used for frying pans and woks.
 It’s similar to cast iron, and can output small amounts of iron into food, which is great if you happen to have someone with slight anemia in your home!

 Enameled cookware is usually made of cast iron that has been coated in enamel (think Le Creuset).
 While not perfect in terms of low heavy-metal content, I’d say this is one of the “better” options.
-The perk of this cookware is that it won’t rust, in contrast to cast irons, if not properly seasoned.
-Cleaning is super easy with mild soap, water and a gentle scrub pad.
+The perk of this cookware is that it won’t rust, in contrast, to cast irons, if not properly seasoned.
+Cleaning is super easy with mild soap, water, and a gentle scrub pad.
 It is a bit on the pricier side, but your investment will last you a long time!